tmtsoftware/esw-vbds/README.md

 Since the image data is sent in "chunks", just dropping a single websocket message would result in a corrupted image.
 The code would have to be smart enough to drop everything up until the next image.

-In the current test-client implementation, the received data is saved to temp files and deleted when done.
+In the current test-client implementation, the received data is saved to temp files, the file names are streamed to the receiver and each received file is deleted when done.

 Depending on how the client is implemented, a slow client could potentially cause the server to publisher at a slower rate.
 If this turns out to be a problem, it might be necessary to allow the subscribers to specify a slower rate.